Iveagh Fellowship Programme

 Application Process

-The application process for 2024 will open later in the year.
+The application process for 2024 is now open.
 Please make contact with the Careers Office in your university to learn more about the application process.
 As each university manages its selection process, the procedure can vary by institution.

 Generally, an applicant will need to provide:

-- A statement of purpose briefly describing the nominee’s reasons for applying for the Fellowship as well as their suitability.
+• A statement of purpose briefly describing the nominee’s reasons and motivations for applying for the Fellowship as well as their suitability.

 Eligible Internship Organisations